conda-forge/setuptools_scm-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `setuptools_scm` can be installed with:
+Once the `conda-forge` channel has been enabled, `setuptools-scm, setuptools_scm` can be installed with:

 ```
-conda install setuptools_scm
+conda install setuptools-scm setuptools_scm
 ```

-It is possible to list all of the versions of `setuptools_scm` available on your platform with:
+It is possible to list all of the versions of `setuptools-scm` available on your platform with:

 ```
-conda search setuptools_scm --channel conda-forge
+conda search setuptools-scm --channel conda-forge
 ```